ta4j/ta4j-wiki/Getting-started.md

         "order-123",
         "decision-123");

-liveRecord.recordExecutionFill(fill);
+liveRecord.operate(fill);
 ```

-That is the same pattern used by downstream systems such as CF: ta4j strategies decide, brokers execute, then `BaseTradingRecord` is updated from confirmed fills.
+If your exchange hands you the full partial-fill batch for one logical order, group it with `Trade.fromFills(...)` and pass that through `operate(...)` instead.
+Either way, the pattern is the same: ta4j strategies decide, brokers execute, then `BaseTradingRecord` is updated from confirmed fills.

 ## Next Steps